-TRANSPLANTATION SURGERY Multiple Choice Questions and Answers pdf :-
+TRANSPLANTATION SURGERY Multiple Choice Questions :-

 1. The “father of experimental surgery” who performed pioneering research, including several transplantation procedures, was:

 A. Homer, the Greek who described the Chimaera in his Iliad.

 B. Gasparo Tagliacozzi, the Italian who described a method of reconstructing the nose.

 C. John Hunter, the Scot who performed autografts and xenografts.